Cigna/ibis/README.md

 ----------

 ### PVS environment - automating loads in a lower Hadoop env for testing
+###### Example

+DB_name.Table_name is scheduled via ESP to refresh every Monday at 6pm.

+Team A wants it every Monday
+Team B wants it every Month
+Team A will be able to run its APPL / JOB to pull the data into its team space every Monday

+Team B will be able to run its APPL / JOB to pull the data every month

+Because the data will just land in the IBIS base domain, nothing will effect the team's current PVS data.
+The APPL / JOBs that teams will need to run will be created based on the "views" column in IBIS.
+It is up to the team that wants the data to run the data to bring the data into their sandbox space.

 ##### Create ESP workflow from request file for PVS